WHUZBF/whuzbf.github.io/_posts/2024-5-4-About-my-blog.md

 This blog was created using jekyll, thanks to [zhujiajuan's blog](https://zjiajun.github.io/) for the inspiration!

+# 👉Disclaimer👈

+I am just an ordinary young person passionate about theoretical physics, with rather mediocre academic and research abilities.
+My blog mainly serves as a record of my life and what I have learned—by no means should my notes be taken as absolute truth.
+Feel free to read them for fun🤡, and if you have any academic questions, we can discuss and improve together!🫵

 # Acknowledge

 A special thanks to expe for contributing the knowledge overload of math and physics notes :+1:, and the beautiful illustrations to the site :+1::+1::+1::+1:.